rpy2/rpy2/doc/source/overview.rst

 Python version 2.4 or higher, and R-2.7.0 or higher are required.

-This is developped with R-2.7.1 and Python-2.5.2.

-R-2.8.0-dev is sometimes tested, and it does seem to play well with `rpy2`.
-Python-2.6.0-dev is sometimes tested as well, and it seems to pass the same unit tests Python-2.5 is passing.
+Although the development was done with R-2.7.2 and Python-2.5.2, it has also been tested with:

+  * R-2.8.0

+  * Python-2.6.0 (numpy-support not tested)

+Gcc-4.2.3 was used for compiling the C parts.

 Download
 ^^^^^^^^

-Source Python packages, as well as pre-compiled binaries for Microsoft's Windows are available on the `Sourceforge page <http://downloads.sourceforge.net/rpy>`_.
+In theory we could have available for download:

+  * Source packages.

+  * Pre-compiled binary packages for

+    * Microsoft's Windows

+    * Apple's MacOS X

+    * Linux distributions

+`rpy2` has been reported compiling successfully on all 3 platforms, provided that development items such as Python headers and a C compiler are installed.

+Check on the `Sourceforge download page <http://downloads.sourceforge.net/rpy>`_ what is available..

 .. note::
    Choose files from the `rpy2` package, not `rpy`.

 .. note::
-   MacOSX binaries may appear in the future (help to build them is welcome)
+   I have limited time, and at the time of writing no easy access to either Microsoft's windows or Apple's MacOS X. There will no be compiled binaries for the coming month at very least (unless I receive donations of either compiled packages or computers equiped with the mentionned OSes).

 .. index::
   single: install;win32